abdusco/abdus.dev/src/posts/monitor-clipboard/monitor-clipboard.md

 ## Second iteration: registering a clipboard listener

-Second iteration involved using Win32 APIs.
+The second iteration involved using Win32 APIs.
 I've used [`AddClipboardFormatListener`][clip_api] to register a callback for clipboard changes in C#, then retrieved & dumped clipboard contents as the new content came in.

 ```powershell
 > dumpclip.v2.exe --listen